German Chocolate Cake Frosting (Coconut Pecan Frosting)

 Quick and easy German chocolate cake frosting recipe, homemade with simple ingredients.
 Also known as coconut pecan frosting.
 Rich, thick, creamy.
 Loaded with butter, brown sugar, toasted pecans and shredded coconut.

-This is the best German chocolate cake frosting you will ever taste.
-Shhh, don’t tell my mother-in-law!
-This frosting is delicious anytime of year and for an type of celebration.
-It will wow all of your guests with it’s rich and decadent flavor.
-Make sure to add my Easy Maple Frosting (4 Ingredients) and Cinnamon Roll Icing (Without Cream Cheese) to your collection of delicious frostings while you are at it.
+This is the best cake frosting you will ever taste.
+It is delicious anytime of year and for any type of celebration but I love making it during Fall and Thanksgiving.
+It will wow all of your guests with its rich and decadent flavor.
+Unlike typical icings which are very smooth, this one is chunky, thanks to the addition of lots of pecans and coconut.
+Make sure to add my Easy Maple Frosting (4 Ingredients) and Cinnamon Roll Icing (Without Cream Cheese) to your collection of delicious icings while you are at it.

 How To Make German Chocolate Cake Frosting (Coconut Pecan Frosting) From Scratch?